soft9000/Able/Able1/public/Projects/readme.txt

-.REM Directory documentation.
+Directory documentation.
 Visit Soft9000.com for more info.
 StdNoj Projects: A place for demonstrations, community Noj code, and sample project files.